Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 Is firstname.lastname@example.org a valid email address?

 Yes.
 All letters sent to you regarding your case are from this address, which is a valid UCSD email address.
-Make sure to add this address to your list of safe senders in order to avoid messages from going to your spam folder.
+Make sure to add this address to your list of safe senders in order to avoid messages getting lost in your spam folder.

 You must also enter your PID when you click on the letter link so that we can verify your identity.

-I received a letter to schedule a meeting to discuss a Student Conduct Code violation.
+I received a letter to schedule an Administrative Resolution meeting to discuss an alleged Student Conduct Code violation.
 What should I do next?

 Will I be able to review the incident report(s) and other evidence?